HKUST-Network/spring2025pg/_checkpoints/cp1.md

 # Validate your GitHub student status

 Please do it as soon as possible.
 It may take a few days to validate your status.
+Then you can use Copilot for free.
+You may refer to [this guide](https://docs.github.com/en/copilot/managing-copilot/managing-copilot-as-an-individual-subscriber/managing-your-copilot-subscription/getting-free-access-to-copilot-as-a-student-teacher-or-maintainer).

 # Create a **PRIVATE** repo of your project

-Later, clone the repo to your local machine.
+Clone the repo to your local machine.
 ```
 git clone <your-repo-url>
 ```